RTEMS/rtems-docs/c-user/interrupt_manager.rst

     NONE

 DESCRIPTION:
-    This directive disables all maskable interrupts and returns the previous interrupt level in ``level``.
+    This directive disables all maskable interrupts on the current processor and returns the previous interrupt level in ``level``.

 NOTES:
     A later invocation of the ``rtems_interrupt_local_enable`` directive should